 WPI’s Global Project Program is an invaluable experience for students.
 Each incoming undergraduate student receives a one-time Global Scholarship of up to $5,000 to complete a project at one of WPI’s 50+ project centers across six continents.
 This scholarship will cover all, or the vast majority, of expenses needed to complete a project abroad.

-Established in 1993, the Connections Program supports underrepresented students of color and students who will be the first in their family to complete college (“first-generation”) in their transition from high school to college.
-This pre-orientation program, to which eligible students are invited after enrolling at WPI, consists of a comprehensive network of support systems designed to increase access to educational, professional development, and networking opportunities.
+Since 1993, the Connections Program supports underrepresented students of color and first-generation students in their transition from high school to college.
+This pre-orientation program, to which eligible students are invited after enrolling at WPI, offers comprehensive support systems designed to increase access to educational, professional development, and networking opportunities.